AnalyticsCLI Privacy Policy

 14. Retention periods

 We retain personal data only for as long as necessary for the purposes described above, to comply with legal retention obligations, to resolve disputes, and to enforce agreements.
-The final live policy must still be completed with exact retention periods for at least the following categories:
+The current baseline retention periods are:

-• website server and security logs: [insert retention period]
+• website server and security logs: 30 days

-• account and tenant administration data: [insert retention period]
+• account and tenant administration data: for the contract term and then as legally required

-• billing and tax-relevant records: [insert statutory retention period by jurisdiction]
+• billing and tax-relevant records: 10 years where statutory retention applies

 15. Your rights